KATC (TV): News operation

 Historically, KATC was a distant runner-up to KLFY in news ratings, with stronger performance in the immediate Lafayette metro area than in the full media market.
 In the 2000s, KATC recruited talent from KLFY's news staff, including anchors Hoyt Harris and Darla Montgomery and meteorologist Rob Perillo.

-In 2023, Scripps implemented a new model of evening newscast production that utilizes live and pre-recorded segments.
+In 2023, Scripps implemented a new model of evening newscast production that utilized live and pre-recorded segments.
 After the announcement, main evening anchors Marcelle Fontenot and Jim Hummel departed at the same time after over 10 years together on KATC's evening news.
 Station management emphasized that the reformatting would free up resources for reporting and increased local content.
-Fontenot and Hummel then joined the staff of Lafayette NBC and Fox affiliate KADN-TV.
+Fontenot and Hummel then joined the staff of KADN-TV.
 As of June 2025, KATC produces 25 hours a week of local news programming.

+In September 2026, Gray announced that it would merge KLAF and KADN's news department with KATC under the joint branding Acadiana News First (modeled after Gray's Atlanta News First branding); the changes are scheduled to take effect in October 2026.